mantidproject/mantid/docs/source/concepts/AbsorptionAndMultipleScattering.rst

 3) Monte Carlo integration

-* Generally a more computationally demanding calculation and slower to solution.
-Monte Carlo is used for the numerical integration technique.
+* Monte Carlo is used for the numerical integration technique.
+* The performance relative to classical numerical integration depends on the number of dimensions in the integration.
+Monte Carlo integration is faster for a large number of dimensions
 * Relaxation of most assumptions needed by analytical solutions.
 * More flexible than the analytical techniques for shapes, beam profiles, and mixed number of scattering processes.
 * Implemented in Mantid